jakobzhao/geog328/labs/lab03/readme.md

 ## 6. Add Map Layers

 After the two geojson files are fetched, we will add them as two independent map layers.
-Apparently, the map layers should be loaded once the map has successfully created and loaded.
+The map layers should be loaded once the map has successfully created and loaded.
 So, the map layer generation functions will be implemented in the function that is stimulated by the map load event.
+It is also important that the data is loaded and ready to be used.
+So make sure you have this code chunk is *within* the async function above.

 ```javascript
 //load data to the map as new layers and table on the side.